labs-lv/sb8/README.md

 ### DOS configuration

-To tell DOS software which settings are selected, it is necessary to set a `BLASTER` environment variable with corresponding parameters.
+In order to tell DOS software which settings are selected, it is necessary to set a `BLASTER` environment variable with corresponding parameters.
 This is done by adding a string to `C:\AUTOEXEC.BAT`.
 For the hardware settings on the picture above the string is:
 ```
 SET BLASTER = A220 I5 D1 T3
 ```